 Shopping: time to flex your credit card muscles

-If there are shoppers in your group and they’re wondering what to do in the Canary Islands, be sure to pay a visit to Yumbo Centrum.
-This spectacular and contemporary shopping centre, complete with over 200 shops and restaurants, as well as some glorious green spaces, turns shopping into one of the best things to do in the Canary Islands.
-You’ll find everything from high-end designer clothing, to delicate jewellery and electronic goods.
+If there are shoppers in your group and they're wondering what to do in the Canary Islands, be sure to pay a visit to Yumbo Centrum.
+This spectacular shopping and entertainment centre, complete with over 200 shops and restaurants, as well as some glorious green spaces, turns shopping into one of the best things to do in the Canary Islands.
+You'll find everything from high-end designer clothing to delicate jewellery and electronic goods.

 Keeping the little ones entertained

-If you’re holidaying with the children and you’re stuck for what to do in the Canary Islands, don’t panic: there are some fantastic, family-centric attractions.
+If you're holidaying with children and you're stuck for what to do in the Canary Islands, don't panic: there are some fantastic, family-centric attractions.
 Among the biggest and the best are the various waterparks that are spread across the islands.
-Put Gran Canaria’s Aqualand, Tenerife’s Siam Park and Fuerteventura’s Baku Waterpark on your list of family days out.

 Hot attractions and cool pastimes

 There's a superb selection of things to do in the Canary Islands, for lovers of the Great Outdoors.
 The Timanfaya National Park offers over 50 square kilometres of lunar-style landscape and smouldering lava-fields to explore.
 You can choose to see it from the safety of a coach, or warm things up a bit and take a guided tour on foot.
 There's also the opportunity to eat in the El Diablo restaurant, where diners can enjoy delicious dishes, cooked using geothermal heat!